• Skip to primary navigation

 bowl of crumb topping for apple cinnamon muffins

 Use a cookie scoop or ¼ cup measuring cup to measure portions of apple muffin batter into the greased wells of a standard muffin tin.
-Then, add about 1 TBS of the streusel topping to each apple muffin.
+Then, add about 1 Tablespoon of the streusel topping to each apple muffin.

 two photos showing how to make cinnamon apple muffins